Trello Review 2026 - Features, Pricing & Deals

 Features

-• Boards, Lists, and Cards: Create intuitive project workflows by organizing tasks across flexible boards, dynamic lists, and detailed cards that track every project element.
+• Boards, Lists, and Cards: Create project workflows by organizing tasks across boards, lists, and cards that track every project element.

-• Task Management: Assign team members, set precise due dates, attach files directly to cards, and break complex tasks into manageable checklists with visual progress tracking.
+• Task Management: Assign team members, set due dates, attach files directly to cards, and break tasks into checklists with progress tracking.

-• Multiple Views: Visualize work through timeline, table, dashboard, and calendar views that help teams understand project progress and prevent potential bottlenecks.
+• Multiple Views: Visualize work through timeline, table, dashboard, and calendar views that help teams understand project progress and spot potential bottlenecks.

-• Powerful Integrations: Connect seamlessly with hundreds of apps like Slack, Gmail, and Salesforce, transforming Trello into a customized workflow solution.
+• Integrations: Connect with hundreds of apps like Slack, Microsoft Teams, Gmail, Google Drive, Jira, and Salesforce, transforming Trello into a customized workflow solution.

-• Enterprise-Grade Security: Enjoy 99.99% uptime, robust compliance certifications, and reliable project management infrastructure that keeps your team's data safe and accessible.
+• Enterprise-Grade Security: 99.99% uptime, compliance certifications, and project management infrastructure that keeps your team's data safe and accessible.

 Pricing

-• Premium version includes additional views like Timeline and Calendar, admin controls, security features, data export, milestone tracking, and sub-tasks at $12.50 per user monthly or $10 when billed annually.
+• Premium version includes unlimited card views like Timeline and Dashboard, advanced admin tools, unlimited automations, and additional security features at $12.50 per user monthly or $10 when billed annually.

-• Enterprise plan offers organization-wide permissions, unlimited workspaces, multi-board guests, attachment permissions, onboarding assistance, and 24/7 live support at $210 per user monthly or $17.50 with bulk pricing when billed annually.
+• Enterprise plan offers organization-wide permissions, unlimited workspaces, multi-board guest access, attachment permissions, advanced security controls, onboarding assistance, and 24/7 support at $210 per user monthly or $17.50 with bulk pricing when billed annually.

 Frequently Asked Questions